pkriens/pkriens.github.io/aqute.md

 * OSGi Alliance — aQute has played a major role in the OSGi Alliance through its founder, Peter Kriens.
 * bnd – aQute started with btool which later became bnd.
 It is an OSGi build tool that embeds an enormous amount of OSGi expertise to simplify creating high quality bundles.
+* Bndtools – An Eclipse plugin based on bnd to build bundles the right way
+* OSGi enRoute – Took the initiative and wrote most of the web site, bundles, and tutorials
+* Apache Felix – Committer.
+Added Apache Felix Fileinstall and Gogo shell
+* Equinox – Committer.
+* Java 9 Jigsaw Expert Group – Served on the JSR EG.
+* OOPSLA – Served as chair 6 times